rlss-gg/items/README.md

 - Giggles Egg (Sticker)
 - Let's Go Egg (Sticker)

-### Important Details
+## Important Details

-- While Octane is included in the dataset, it is listed as an `Exotic` when the default Octane all players start the game with is `Common`.
+- Octane has a `Common` and an `Exotic` version.
+This package has both with its key determining which is which.
 - Centio V17: Mint has a `Common` and a `Rare` version.
 This package has both with its key determining which is which.
 - Some items are currently using the incorrect thumbnails in-game, and this has been replicated here.
 The thumbnails will be replaced with their correct ones when the game itself updates to make these fixes.